 - 8. Click Try It and then Make It. - 9.
 The Setup tab asks whether you wish to verify the clone.
-Press the Cancel button. - 10.
+Press the Cancel button.

 In the Project tab, a new folder is added containing four amplified inserts (all linear), as well as four entry clones and the final expression clone (all circular).

-Double-click on Multisite Gateway Pro 1 4-insert Expression Clone 1 to open it in the Document window.
-The top pane shows the simulated Expression clone in the Circular view.
+The Multisite Gateway Pro 1 4-insert Expression Clone 1 opens automatically in a new Document window.
+By default, the top pane shows the simulated expression clone in the Circular view.

-11. Open the History view to see the Cloning Summary.
+10. Click on the History tab at the bottom of the window to open the History view, which contains the Cloning Summary.
 The summary includes a nine-step cloning procedure and lists the primers needed for each step.

 '''

 1) Amplify polh using primers:

-5 ' - GGGGACAAGTTTGTACAAAAAAGCAGGCTTCAGTTGCTGATATCATGGAGA-3 '
+5'-GGGGACAAGTTTGTACAAAAAAGCAGGCTTCAGTTGCTGATATCATGGAGA-3'

 Top:

 Bottom: 5'-GGGGACAACTTTTGTATACAAAGTTGTAATATTTATAGGTTTTTTA-3'

 2) Recombine step 1 with pDONR221-P1P5r

 3) Amplify pGemMCS using primers:

 Top: 5'-GGGGACAACTTTGTATACAAAAGTTGTAGAATTCGAGCTCGGTACCC-3'

 Bottom: 5'-GGGGACAACTTTGTATAGAAAAGTTGGGTGAAGCTTGCATGCCTGCAGGTC-3'

 4) Recombine step 3 with pDONR221-P5P4

 5) Amplify BlueScriptMCS using primers:

 Bottom: 5'-GGGGACAACTTTATTATACAAAGTTGTGAGCTCCACCGCGGTGGC-3'

 6) Recombine step 5 with pDONR221-P4rP3r

 7) Amplify GFP using primers:

 5'-GGGGACAACTTTGTATAATAAAGTTGTAATGAGTAAAGGAGAAGAACTT-3'

 Top:

 Bottom: 5'-GGGGACCACTTTGTACAAGAAAGCTGGGTACTATTTGTATAGTTCATCCA-3'

 8) Recombine step 7 with pDONR221-P3P2

 9) Recombine steps 2, 4, 6, and 8 with pDESTTM8

 '''